Mom of missing kids waives extradition; bail stays at $5M

 Kauai police did not arrest Daybell and he doesn’t face any charges.

-Daybell visited his wife Tuesday at the Kauai Community Correctional Center, said Toni Schwartz, a spokeswoman for the Hawaii Department of Public Safety.
+Daybell visited his wife for an hour on Tuesday at the Kauai Community Correctional Center, said Toni Schwartz, a spokeswoman for the Hawaii Department of Public Safety.

 Sign up for Daily Newsletters